Building Construction Courses

 Residential Design and Build

 Study of a Residential Design/Build model for construction, including investigation of the advantages, disadvantages, and unique opportunities that the model has to offer.
 Focus on the completion of work through the design-build process, from initial client interviews to the production of plans and specifications that meet the client's needs and are acceptable for the issuance of a building permit.
-1 Credit (0 Lecture - 3 Lab) Prerequisite(s): BCT268 or ACH135.
+1 Credit (0 Lecture - 3 Lab) Prerequisite(s): ACH135.

 Managing Changes During Construction